gilbarbara/hooks/docs/useDeepCompareEffect.md

 # useDeepCompareEffect
 A custom `useEffect` hook that uses deep comparison on its dependencies instead of reference equality.
+This is useful when dealing with objects or arrays as dependencies, where changes in their values should trigger the effect, even if the reference remains the same.

+> Deep comparisons can be expensive for large or deeply nested dependencies.
+Ensure this hook is necessary before using it.
+>
+> For more details on `useEffect`, refer to the [React documentation](https://react.dev/reference/react/useEffect).

 ## Usage